 At least 2-3 energy systems will be trained in a microcycle.
 It is critical to alternate energy systems or at least to not train the same one 2 days in a row to prevent exhaustion and over training.
 This will also facilitate supercompensation.
 If you are planning a shock cycle is planned then you may train high intensity energy systems 2 days in a row but must be followed by regeneration.

-It is important that you continue to work on the annual plan and refrain from simply focusing on the sport specific skills and the outcome of the competitions rather than the training effects and the importance of regeneration.
+It is important that you continue to work on the annual plan and refrain from simply focusing on the softball specific skills and the outcome of the competitions rather than the training effects and the importance of regeneration.
 After a tournament weekend depending on the intensity, 1-2 recovery and regeneration days should be scheduled with a return to training and then 2 days of unloading to facilitate supercompensation in preparation prior to the next competition.

 Modeling for the Main Competition